-Site 201.04 Additional Information Sessions.
+Site 201.042 Additional Information Sessionsal Meetings.
 Upon request of the governing body of a municipality or unincorporated place in which the proposed energy facility is to be located, or on the committee's own motion, the committee shall have the authority to order the applicant to provide such additional information sessions as are reasonable to inform the public regarding the proposed energy facility.
+The applicant shall hold informational meetings upon request of the local governing body or the committee pursuant to RSA 162 H:15.